llvm/torch-mlir/README.md

 source mlir_venv/bin/activate
 ```

-Or, if you want to switch over multiple versions of Python using conda, you can create one with Python 3.10 for torch-mlir.
+Or, if you want to switch over multiple versions of Python using conda, you can create a conda environment with Python 3.10.
 ```shell
 conda create -n torch-mlir python=3.10 conda activate torch-mlir